-They’ll tell you to not introduce him/her as your lover and say that you are just good friends.
+They’ll tell you to not introduce him/her as your partner, especially to extended family and relatives, and say that you are just good friends.
 It is so stupid to do that.
 If you are in love, no matter what the rest of the world thinks, you have the full right to announce it to the world, even if you have not exchanged your engagement rings.

 3. Split your bills when you go on a date

 “You should always split everything, even the bills on your date.
 This is one of the unwritten rules of dating”, says a friend to you?
 You are only going to make your relationship more transactional.
 That is truly really bad dating advice.
 Trust us, and do not take it.
 Bills, spending on each other, sharing finances, etc. are things that make a relationship more robust.

 If you keep an account of every penny you spend on your partner and expect them to give you back the same amount, your relationship is based on money and not love.
 It is foolish to end your romantic date by calculating food items you ate and he/she ate and who should pay how much.
 Don’t ruin your date with this dumb advice.

 That said, it is also equally important to ensure that the burden of keeping your love life afloat should not fall on one partner alone.
 You can do your bit, pitch in, share the expenses without necessarily taking out a calculator and splitting everything 50-50.
 For instance, if you’re going to the movies, and your partner pays for the tickets and popcorn and colas, you can foot the bill for dinner afterwards.

 Related Reading: Dating An Independent Woman- 15 Things You Should Know